nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Marcy - FrogPrince
   - Lynx & Fargo - 2 / 2 / 3 until Tyrano Dies
 - If Flap Happens after Fargo's Turn Blue
-  - Marcy - Cat's Cradle
+  - Marcy - Cat's Cradle (Level 2 IceBlast is better if you have it)
   - Lynx - Get to Level 2
   - Fargo - 1's to recover Lynx to Stamina 7 (This never needs to hit)
   - Lynx - CurePlus